flintlib/arb/doc/source/index.rst

     ::::::::::::

-    Arb is a C library for arbitrary-precision floating-point ball arithmetic, developed by Fredrik Johansson (fredrik.johansson@gmail.com).
+    Arb is a C library for arbitrary-precision floating-point ball arithmetic, developed by `Fredrik Johansson <http://fredrikj.net/>`_
+    (fredrik.johansson@gmail.com).
-    It supports efficient high-precision computation with polynomials, power series, matrices and special functions over the real and complex numbers, with automatic, rigorous error control.
+    It supports real and complex numbers, polynomials, power series, matrices, and evaluation of many transcendental functions.
+    All is done with automatic, rigorous error bounds.

     The git repository is https://github.com/fredrik-johansson/arb/

+    The documentation website is http://fredrikj.net/arb/

 .. only:: html

         .. image:: _static/arbtext.png

-    Arb is a C library for arbitrary-precision floating-point ball arithmetic, developed by Fredrik Johansson (fredrik.johansson@gmail.com).
+    Arb is a C library for arbitrary-precision floating-point ball arithmetic, developed by `Fredrik Johansson <http://fredrikj.net/>`_
+    (fredrik.johansson@gmail.com).
-    It supports efficient high-precision computation with polynomials, power series, matrices and special functions over the real and complex numbers, with automatic, rigorous error control.
+    It supports real and complex numbers, polynomials, power series, matrices, and evaluation of many transcendental functions.
+    All is done with automatic, rigorous error bounds.

     The git repository is https://github.com/fredrik-johansson/arb/

+    The documentation website is http://fredrikj.net/arb/

     A `PDF version <http://fredrikj.net/arb/arb.pdf>`_ of this documentation is available.